-be generalized to a broader set of countries, and we are able to shed light on differences in exchange rate policy between commodity exporters and importers.
+The analysis is applied (independently) to six small-open-economy countries: Australia, Canada, New Zealand, Norway, Sweden and the UK, that are differently affected by the global business cycle: Australia, Canada, Norway and New Zealand are commodity exporters, of which Canada and Norway are major oil exporters.
+Sweden and the UK are commodity importing countries.
+By analysing these countries we believe our results can be generalized to a broader set of countries, and we are able to shed light on differences in exchange rate policy between commodity exporters and importers.
 We use quarterly data with the longest available sample possible: Starting in 1964 for Canada and the UK; 1968 for Australia, 1974 for New Zealand and 1982 for Norway and Sweden.
 Over the sample analysed, all countries have also formally abandoned exchange rate targeting and adopted inflation targeting as a framework for monetary policy.
 Consistent with the structural model, the exchange rate that countries potentially stabilize in our model is measured as the nominal effective exchange rate (measured with time-varying trade weights).

 We have three main findings.
-First, there is strong evidence that neither policy responses nor the volatility of structural shocks have remained constant throughout the sample period in any of the six countries.
-For each country, we identify both a "high" and "low" exchange rate response regime, as well as a "high" and "low" volatility regime.
+First, there is strong evidence that neither policy responses nor the volatility of structural shocks have remained constant throughout the sample period analysed in any of the six countries.
+For each country, we identify both "high" and "low" exchange-rate-response regimes, as well as "high" and "low" volatility regimes.
 Still, the timing of the policy parameter changes and the persistence of the high response regime vary from country to country: Australia stands out and responds strongly to the exchange rate only in certain brief periods early in the sample.
-In Sweden and the UK, the central banks switch from a high to a low exchange rate response regime shortly after severe periods of currency crisis and collapse of their fixed exchange rate regime - UK after the collapse of the Bretton Woods system in 1972 and Sweden after the regime to European Currency Union (ECU) broke down in 1992 and they adopt inflation targeting (1993).
+In Sweden and the UK, the central banks switch from a high to a low exchange rate response regime shortly after severe periods of currency crises and the collapse of their fixed exchange rate regime - UK after the collapse of the Bretton Woods system in 1972 and Sweden after the regime to European Currency Union (ECU) broke down in 1992 and they adopt inflation targeting (1993).
 The central banks in three of the commodity exporting countries Canada, New Zealand and Norway, however, remain in a high response regime until the end of the 1990s, some time after adopting inflation targeting.
 For Norway, the central bank also responds strongly to the exchange rate even after adopting inflation targeting.
 These are new results in the literature, giving a more nuanced picture of the weights that central banks give to stabilizing the nominal exchange rate.
 In particular, the results stand in contrast to the perception one gets by observing official ("de jure") monetary policy frameworks.